DHTMLX/docs-suite/docs/slider/api/slider_mode_config.md

 # mode

-@short: the direction of the Slider scale
+@short: Optional.
+The direction of the Slider scale

 @signature: {'mode?: "vertical" | "horizontal";'}